 Halab Asab – Break Logic

-The series airs daily on YouTube channel: @breaklogic249
+The series airs on YouTube channel: @breaklogic249

 Hurub Qasri – Zool Sagel

-The popular Sudanese prankster and YouTube personality, Zool Sagel, returns with a second Ramadan show Hurub Qasri (loosely translates to ‘forced escape/flight‘) after Al Jack from Ramadan 2024.
+The popular Sudanese prankster and YouTube personality, Zool Sagel, returns with a second Ramadan show Hurub Qasri (loosely translates to ‘Forced Escape/Flight‘) after Al Jack from Ramadan 2024.
 The show highlights the suffering of Sudanese people during the ongoing war in Sudan.

 The series airs daily on YouTube channel: @zoolsagel-2310